MitchDorrestijn/QuizFall2017_Mitch_Sjoerd/Data and API.md

 # Server side design
 This document describes the data structure of the database, the API and most importantly, the API's intended use within the client applications.
 It also specifies the way that WebSockets are implemented.
 ## Data structure
+This is the data structure for the MongoDB database.
+All the `->` are references to an `_id` from the specified document.

 ### Questions
 ```